verboompj/SovArchitect/.copilot/extensions/sovereign-azure/README.md

 ```
 create a webapp and relational database backend, it has to comply to sovereignty

+-or-

+create a 3 tier VM setup hosting a web application
 ```

 The extension guides you through: